Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Our Linkworker service provides a range of effective interventions and support to those identified as likely to have a brain injury within a prison setting.

 The Linkworkers use the Brain Injury Screening Index (BISI ®), a validated screening tool developed by our expert clinicians to help identify those with a history indicative of brain injury.
-This tool is available to anyone with a Ministry of Justice email.
+This tool is available to anyone who registers for it.

-Brainkind currently provides two Brain Injury Linkworker services in HMP Cardiff and HMP Swansea, together with two approved premises supporting men with a brain injury.
+Brainkind currently provides seven Brain Injury Linkworker services across England and Wales, together with three approved premises supporting men with a brain injury.

 Throughout these projects, Brainkind consistently found a disproportionately high number (47%) of male prisoners who had injuries indicative of brain injury compared to the general population.